upenn-cis198/homework3/README.md

 To do this, define new types: `struct VertexIden(usize)` and `struct EdgeIden(usize)`.
 Whenever a vertex or edge is added to your graph, first assign it a new label;
 then use that label internally to represent the vertex or edge.
-For example you could store the original labels in a `Vec`, but the actual graph using HashMaps.
+For example you could store the original labels in a `Vec<Option<V>>` (`Option` to allow vertex removal), but the actual graph using HashMaps.
 The type wrappers ensure that you can't accidentally try to use a vertex as an edge or vice versa; you have to do `.0` to get the underlying `usize` value.

-You should make sure that most of your methods are efficient (`O(1)` insert and remove), but `merge_vertices` will necessarily be less efficient.
+Make sure that most of your methods are efficient (`O(1)` insert and remove), but `merge_vertices` will necessarily be less efficient.
 `HashMap` or a similar data structure is necessary for this.

+- **Edit:** Your graph will need ways to convert between identifiers and the original objects: so you need a way to go from `V` to `VertexIden` and from `VertexIden` to `V`.
+Instead of a `Vec` as mentioned above, you could use `HashMap<VertexIden, V>` and `HashMap<&V, VertexIden>`.
+Note that the latter has a reference to `V` as the HashMap key: to get this to work, you will need your Graph to have a lifetime, like `Graph<'a, V, E>`, and then you can have `HashMap<&'a V, VertexIden>`.
+Alternatively, if you want, you can do the assignment requiring `Clone` and use `Clone` when a vertex is added; in this case you can get away with `HashMap<VertexIden, V>` and `HashMap<V, VertexIden>`.
+See the other **Edit** below.
+Either way, I recommend starting out in your implementation by implementing the functions which go between identifiers and the original objects.
+So try to write your methods like
+`get_vertex_iden(&self, &V) -> VertexIden`
+and `get_vertex(&self, VertexIden) -> &V`.
+If you can get these two functions working (and the same thing for edges), then that should solidify the main design, and the rest of the assignment should go more smoothly.

 ### Standard Library Traits

 **Avoid unnecessary trait bounds.** Your `Graph` should not require any trait bounds on `V` and `E` by default.
 In particular, it should be usable even if `V` and `E` don't implement `Clone`.

+- **Edit:** Some clarification on this: you can require other bounds, like `Eq` and `Hash`.
+Additionally, if you want a slightly easier task, I am allowing you to require `V: Clone` and `E: Clone` if you prefer, but make sure that `.clone()` is only used sparingly.
+That is, you should only need to clone a vertex or edge when it is added to the graph, and not anywhere else.

 Please `#[derive(...)]` or implement `Clone`, `Debug`, `Display`, `Index`, and `IndexMut` for your graph.
 Although it should not require any trait bounds by default, your graph will require trait bounds in order to implement these traits: for example `Clone` won't be implemented unless `V` and `E` implement `Clone`.